A critical metric for Alphabet’s success is suddenly showing signs of life

 That’s a good look for Alphabet, the parent company of Google, which saw its shares make a big jump today by Google standards and adding billions of dollars to its value.
 You can find the full financial details below the post, but it’s adding on to an already impressive run for the company’s shares, which are now well over $1,000 per share this afternoon.
 This year, shares of Alphabet are up 29%, including its tick up today by another few percentage points.

 One storyline we were watching for this report was what would happen with Google’s traffic acquisition costs, and what percentage of its advertising revenue it would be.
-This quarter, TAC accounted for 23% of Google’s advertising reveue, which is another slight tick up from where it was year-over-year.
+This quarter, TAC accounted for 23% of Google’s advertising revenue, which is another slight tick up from where it was year-over-year.
 It’s a little tick, but it’s one that Wall Street may be watching pretty closely as Alphabet’s story continues to play out and it starts to set up its “other bets” to succeed.

+“We expect TAC to increase as a percentage of site’s revenue, as we remain focused on profit dollar growth, and these areas are additive to growth,” CFO Ruth Porat said in the call to discuss the company’s third-quarter earnings.

 On the rest of the Alphabet front, the company’s other bets — which includes stuff that isn’t Google like Nest or Fiber — continued to improve as its revenue jumped from $6.8 billion in the third quarter last year to $8.7 billion in the third quarter this year.
 It grew while managing to control its losses as well, with the division losing $812 million this quarter compared to $861 million in the same quarter last year.